Wish You Were Gay: Live performances

-Eilish went on a concert show in London less than 24 hours after the release of "Wish You Were Gay", performing it alongside songs mostly from her debut extended play titled Don't Smile at Me (2017).
-She shared a video of the performance to YouTube around a month later on April 30.
+Less than 24 hours after its release, Eilish performed "Wish You Were Gay" alongside other songs from her debut extended play, Don't Smile at Me (2017).
+She shared a video of the performance to YouTube around a month later, on April 30.
 Eilish also sang "Wish You Were Gay" in a concert she hosted in the Greek Theatre of Los Angeles on July 12, 2019.
 The song was in the set lists of tours in support of When We All Fall Asleep, Where Do We Go?: one in 2019 and another in 2020.

-Throughout 2019, Eilish performed "Wish You Were Gay" at three music festivals: Coachella in April, Glastonbury in June, and Pukkelpop in August.
-She performed the song for an episode of BBC Radio 1, which was set at Maida Vale Studios.
+During 2019, Eilish performed "Wish You Were Gay" at three music festivals: Coachella in April, Glastonbury in June, and Pukkelpop in August.
+She performed the song for BBC Radio 1 at Maida Vale Studios, London.
 During a show for MTV Push, Eilish sang it alongside two other tracks from When We All Fall Asleep, Where Do We Go?, "Xanny" and "When the Party's Over".
 "Wish You Were Gay" was one of many songs that Eilish played after receiving Artist of the Year during the first annual Apple Music Awards in December 2019.